ozanardaozcelik/FilmDizi/README.md

-**FilmDizi Tracker** is a personal desktop application designed to log, rate, and review the movies and TV series you've watched.
+**MovieNSeriesNSitcomTracker** is a personal desktop application designed to log, rate, and review the movies and TV series you've watched.

 This project marks a significant milestone in my development journey as my **first implementation of JSON** for local data persistence, combined with a **Tkinter** graphical user interface.